run-ai/docs/docs/developer/inference/submit-via-yaml.md

 # Submit an inference Job using YAML

-## Submit Workloads

-### Regular Inference Jobs
+##  Submit Inference Jobs Allocating Full GPUs

-* ``<JOB-NAME>``.
+* `<JOB-NAME>`.
 The name of the Job.

-* ``<IMAGE-NAME>``.
+* `<IMAGE-NAME>`.
 The name of the docker image to use.
-Example: ``gcr.io/run-ai-demo/quickstart``
+Example: `gcr.io/run-ai-demo/quickstart`

-* ``<USER-NAME>`` The name of the user submitting the Job.
+* `<USER-NAME>` The name of the user submitting the Job.
 The name is used for display purposes only when Run:AI is installed in an [unauthenticated mode](../../Administrator/Cluster-Setup/researcher-authentication.md).
 * ``<REQUESTED-GPUs>``.
 An integer number of GPUs you request to be allocated for the Job.
 Examples: 1, 2

-Copy the following into a file and change the parameters:
+Copy the following into a file while substituting the parameters:
-Notice that this example contains a service creation as well.
-It is not a must, but for most inference cases the service will be created as well.

 ```yaml
 apiVersion: apps/v1